Statistical Age-of-Information Optimization for Status Update over Multi-State Fading Channels: Statistical AoI Minimization for Status Update over Multi-State Fading Channels

-Again, what we concern more is how to optimize the sampling interval under the different channel states as well as the freshness requirement.
-Eq. (\ref{eq:bit_constraint}) implies that by setting a larger sampling interval, i.e., larger $n_k$, we can lower the transmit power.
-On the other hand, setting a smaller sampling interval, i.e., smaller $n_k$, we can keep information fresher.
-Thus, there exists the optimal sampling interval scheme for status update.
+What we are interested in is how to optimize the sampling interval under the different channel states as well as the freshness requirement.
+There is a discernible balance between transmission power and information freshness.
+For a specified channel state, increasing the sampling interval has the potential to decrease transmit power, thus freeing up more resources for other channel states.
+Conversely, opting for a smaller sampling interval can yield greater information freshness.
+This would allow for a more efficient allocation of resources over the varying channel states and enhance overall performance, i.e., there exists the optimal sampling interval scheme for status update.
 To seek this scheme, the optimization problem, denoted by \textbf{\emph{P}0}, is formulated as follows: